 How much does a mandibular advancement splint, the stop snoring device cost?

-A typical mandibular advancement splint costs $1,850.
+A typical mandibular advancement splint costs $1,950.
 If you have a private health fund, you may be entitled to a rebate on some or all of the cost.
-For further details, please ask your dentist.
+For further details, please ask your dentist or our friendly staff.
 Please note a splint will only be manufactured to fit on healthy teeth and gums, so you should have a full general examination with our dentist or with your regular dentist prior to any splint being manufactured.
 If you don’t have a regular dentist we are happy to arrange a dental check up for you.

 Are there any risks of wearing a mandibular advancement splint?